This blog was originally published on February 12, 2025 and was updated on June 1, 2026.

 What if AI could speed up your research without compromising quality?

-Here are five ways AI is transforming how we do user research and two pitfalls to watch for.
+Here are six ways AI is transforming how we do user research and three pitfalls to watch for.

 1. Card Sorting at Scale